 At this point in my life, I was 35, and Heather and I were creating a new life for ourselves with our sons, Cooper and Carson.
 Katherine had moved to another town with her mother.
 Life was both exhilarating and frustrating.
 I had snagged a literary agent and published the duck books series, but was having a hard time selling or publishing anything new.
 So on January 1st, 2007, I scrapped everything and started over.
 Within weeks, Zefronk came into my life.
 I also continued experimenting, mostly digitally, and coming up with some fun work.

 The wonder years: 2009-2018

 This 9-year span was incredible.
-Not only had I become a better storyteller and publishing a lot of books, but I was doing all kinds of experimenting.
+Not only had I become a better storyteller and was publishing a lot of books, but I was also doing all kinds of experimenting.
 Ideas, imagery and energy were flowing out of me.
 It was no coincidence that this was a time where we finally settled down into a home and stayed there for a while.
 There were some rough patches, too, with the passing of many relatives and friends.
 But through it all, I just channeled it all through my creativity.
 The work has always pulled me through.
 Sometimes, it’s even saved my life.